Protect your skin from skin cancer and melanoma

 All our products, have the maximum sun protective rating of UPF50+, which is equivalent to wearing SPF50+ sunscreen all day long and block UVA and UVB rays.

 Medical experts dispute those who believe that it's necessary to build a tan in order to avoid sunburn.
-Experts say that any change in color of your skin is actually a sign of damage and skin cells in distress.
+Experts say that any change in the colour of your skin is actually a sign of damage and skin cells in distress.

 If you're going to a sunbed to get a baseline tan: FORGET IT!
 Sunbeds have been banned in Australia for a good reason.
 They harm people and are a direct cause of skin cancer and melanoma.
 So AVOID them at all cost.